Retail operations intelligence platform

 23 · Measuring product impact

-Designed around measurable outcomes
+Designed around measurable business outcomes

 • Operational visibility through consolidated store data